 On this page you will find the following:

-The COVID-19 virus has impacted all of us.
+It’s been a challenging year and we’re excited to return to a more normal Adopt-a-Beach season this summer.
+However COVID-19 related rules and guidelines vary around the Great Lakes region.
 Adopt-a-Beach Team Leaders and volunteers must follow federal, state, and local coronavirus-related guidelines and should use their best judgement when planning and attending cleanup events.

-Before planning an Adopt-a-Beach cleanup, Adopt-a-Beach Team Leaders should:
+Before planning an Adopt-a-Beach cleanup, Team Leaders should:

 - Wear gloves when handling litter or other debris.